[Ad Inserter AMP]

 First Homes Scheme London Eligibility Requirements

-Income and Financial Criteria
+Income and Financial Criteria:

 Maximum household income: £90,000 per year before tax.
 This applies to your total combined income if you’re buying with a partner.

-The income limit is higher than most other UK regions, reflecting London’s elevated living costs.
+Your income limit is higher than most other UK regions, reflecting London’s elevated living costs.

 First-time buyer status required: You must not have owned a residential property anywhere in the world.
 If you’re married or in a civil partnership, your partner must also be a first-time buyer.